hwoodall106/fhirsqldemo/README.md

 - Open the FHIR SQL Builder UI at http://localhost:52773/csp/fhirsql/index.csp#/.
 Here you can inspect or edit the current transformation specifications (mappings from FHIR resources to tables), refresh the projections, or add new repositories to analyse.

- Warning: Editing the Specifications may affect functionality of later parts of the demo if not careful (see the 'The FHIR SQL Builder - Transformation Specifications' section below)
+ Warning: Editing the Specifications may affect functionality of later parts of the demo if not careful (see the 'The FHIR SQL Builder' section below)

  Note also that at the time of writing, the Builder needs to be 'woken up' by inspecting the Transformation Specification of a local repository before editing Transformation Specification on a remote repository (like the one on AWS).